rithms/ItemSets.net/README.md

 The app allows you to **search** item sets by **queue** (Ranked Solo, ARAM), ranked **tier** (Challenger, Master, Diamond), and even **champion**!

+The web app currently only provides item sets from matches in the NA region.
+More regions to be added very soon!

 There is even a Summoner Search feature coming soon, allowing you to generate item sets based on your own match history!

 For more information, visit the [About Page.](http://itemsets.net/#/about)